omersht/ElectraEspHome/README.md

-this is an implementation of [liads ElectraClimate](https://gist.github.com/liads/c702fd4b8529991af9cd52d03b694814). with a few tweaks and fixes, and as a external component, since custom components are now being [deprecated](https://esphome.io/guides/contributing#a-note-about-custom-components). to install add to your yaml config:
+this is an implementation of [liads ElectraClimate](https://gist.github.com/liads/c702fd4b8529991af9cd52d03b694814). with reciving capabilities a few tweaks and fixes, and as a external component, since custom components are now being [deprecated](https://esphome.io/guides/contributing#a-note-about-custom-components). to install add to your yaml config:
 ```